IBM/nodejs-idb-connector/README.md

    npm run build-release

 ```

 Create a new github release and attach the generated tar file in the `build` directory to the github release.

-After the release is created the [publish](.github/workflows/publish.yml) action will automatically publish the release to npm.
+After the release is created the [publish](.github/workflows/publish.yml) action will automatically publish to npm.

 ## License